 “Did you meet Victor?”
 Mitch asked.

 “Um, yes,” May said.
-Mitch nodded, seeming pleased, and then went out of the arena.
+Mitch nodded and then went out of the arena.

 The trainer’s market was about to start.
 The boxes had been opened and now stood on the tables with a few examples of what was in them spread around the table.
 Mark hurried to the Master ball table, and about twenty seconds after he reached it, it was two o’clock and a voice announced that now everything on the tables was for sale.
 People started streaming inside.

 “So, going to get the Master ball?” said the man with the Master balls they had helped before.
 “For everyone else, it’s 10000, but for you, it’s 5000.”